Onaysa/Project2/README.md

 We would to credit and thank you contributors.

-Justin Fleming
+- Justin Fleming
-Anisa Ali
+- Anisa Ali
-Alec Simone
+- Alec Simone
-Taja Jones
+- Taja Jones

-MySql
-Node
-Express
-Heroku

-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

-If you followed tutorials, include links to those here as well.
+MySql,
+Node,
+Express,
+Heroku,

 ## License
 MIT License